 The Polish soldiers who looked after Wojtek would, however, have been delighted to know that his memory remains alive.
 Aileen’s interest in the story and determination to honour Wojtek on behalf of the Scottish people, has reaped great rewards.
 She has been honoured in Poland, gives talks to children and adults about Wojtek and has now set up Wojtek Scotland which raises money for Wojtek-related projects which also involves collecting teddies to go to children around the world, particularly in the countries where Wojtek lived.

 Thanks to Aileen, Wojtek is now alive in the memories of so many more people than he ever hoped to meet.
-Only last month it was announced that the makers of “The Snowman” are filming an animated film all about this extraordinary bear which means, he will have been loved not only by the Polish soldiers and Scottish children, but hopefully by hundreds of thousands of children around the world.
+The makers of “The Snowman” are making an animated film all about this extraordinary bear which means, he will have been loved not only by the Polish soldiers and Scottish children, but hopefully by hundreds of thousands of children around the world.

 read my article for more information about the battle of Monte Cassino,